 This article should give you a good idea on how to structure your calisthenics workout.

-Furthermore, you have two workout routines to get you started.
+Furthermore, you have a beginner calisthenics workout plan to get started.

 Remember that this is only scratching the surface and that there is more to training than just this.